WePesa/pizza-demo/docs/how-it-works.md

 };
 ```

-Once we have the contract we can `POST` the source to our `bloc` api that is running.
+Once we have the contract we can `POST` the source to our `bloc` API that is running.
 Here you can see we are using local storage to save the username and public address for the user who is uploading the contract.

 ```js
 var req = {